statamic/v2-docs/content/collections/howto/cascade.md

 ---
-title: Cascade
+title: How does the "Variable Cascade" work?
 id: 4bd7f0a0-b339-4052-8e9c-d231fc339452
-overview: >
-  Statamic's data structure gives you the ability to set and override data, variables and settings alike, as you traverse deeper into your flat file structure.
 ---
+Statamic's unqiye data structure gives you the ability to set and override data, variables and settings alike, as you traverse deeper into your file structure.

 To best illustrate the Cascade, we'll use the example of a blog post that contains a list of related posts.